2021 European Championship

 - Israel 11, Italy 5.
 Israel moved to the Gold Medal Game for the first time, beating Italy (a frequent finalist) in a fairly one-sided game.
 And it wasn't one of their American ringers doing the mound work either primarily, as veteran Shlomo Lipetz got the win, allowing four runs in six.
 Fellow native Israeli Tal Erel, the catcher, scored three runs from the 9th spot in the order while 2B Mitch Glasser drove in four.
 Former Pirates farmhand Claudio Scotti walked seven and allowed four runs in one inning then Nicola Garbella took the loss.
 LF Dario Pizzano, 1B Vito Friscia and CF Federico Celli homered for Italy.

 - 15th/16th place game: France 6, Slovakia 5.
-Slovakia once again falls just short of their first European Championship win and instead got relegated and would have to requalify for another shot.
+Slovakia once again falls just short of their first European Championship win.
 France, meanwhile, just barely avoided finishing 16th, after usually being 7th or 8th in recent years!
 CF Léo Jiminian and SS Felix Brown led off the game with walks from Michal Puškár, 1B Luis Delogu drew a one-out walk and a wild pitch made it 1-0.
 Slovakia wasted no time coming back against Gédéon Coste.
 DH Martin Brunegraf hit a one-out single, then CF Tomáš Biskorovájny singled him in and 1B Mário Gottschall doubled for a 2-1 lead.
 In the top of the second, RF Paolo Brossier drew Puškár's fourth walk and DH Nolan Soliveres was hit.
 Slovakia took out the wild hurler in favor of Martin Gieci.
 Brossier stole third and LF Martin Vissac hit into a force, Brossier scoring to tie it.

 - In the top of the 8th, France finally scored off Gieci.
 LF José Paula (Vissac had moved to 2B) led off with a triple and Brainville singled in the former minor leaguer.
 Brossier bunted him over and Marek Bošanský took over for Gieci, who had down a fine job.
 He walked DH Bastien Dagneau (who had replaced Soliveres) but Vissac and Jiminian were retired to leave it at 4-4.
 Slovakia loaded the bases against Mathis Nayral in the 8th but 3B Denis Pakši went down swinging.
 Paz doubled with one out in the 9th and made it to third on a Delogu fly but Paula flew out to end the inning.
 In the bottom of the 9th, Rudohradský hit into an error by Brown.
 Backup 2B Michal Ešmír bunted the runner over and PH Martin Lukačka hit into Brown's third error, but PR Markus Racík was thrown out trying to score from second on the play.
 Robyn Clara succeeded Nayral and got Grendža-Donský on a fly.